shimlab/BLAZE/README.md

 Oxford Nanopore sequencing, Demultiplexing, Single Cell, Barcode.

 # Overview
 Combining single-cell RNA sequencing with Nanopore long-read sequencing enables isoform level analysis in single cells.
 However, due to the relatively high error rate in Nanopore reads, the demultiplexing of cell barcodes and Unique molecular Identifiers (UMIs) is challenging.
 This tool enables the accurate identification of barcodes solely from Nanopore reads.
 The output of BLAZE is a barcode whitelist that can be utilised by downstream tools such as FLAMES to quantify genes and isoforms in single cells.
-For a detailed description of how BLAZE works and its performance across different datasets, please see our [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2022.08.16.504056v1).
+For a detailed description of how BLAZE works and its performance across different datasets, please see our [Genome Biology paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02907-y).

 # Installation